reshamas/reshamas.github.io/about/index.md

 ---

 ## Bio
 I am an independent data scientist/statistician and MBA with skills in Python, R and SAS.
 I worked for over 10 years as a biostatistician in the pharmaceutical industry.

-I'm also an organizer of the meetup groups [NYC Women in Machine Learning and Data Science](wimlds.org) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).
+I am also an organizer of the meetup groups [NYC Women in Machine Learning and Data Science](wimlds.org) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).

 ## Contact
 I am available for consulting in these areas:  data science, statistics, diversity, mentoring and community building.

-Contact me for my hourly rates.
+Contact me for my hourly rates:  [complete this form](https://forms.gle/zkU7cuz2yYcfhZ8e7).

 ### History